hiviah/https-everywhere-checker/README.md

 As a side effect, the CURL+NSS SNI bug does not happen with subprocesses (SSL session ID cache is not kept among process invocations).

+### Generic bugs/quirks of SSL libraries

+Each of the three possible libraries (OpenSSL, GnuTLS, NSS) has different set of quirks.
+GnuTLS seems to be the most strict one regarding relevant RFCs and will not for instance tolerate certificate chain in wrong order or forgive server not sending `close_notify` alert.

+Thus it's entirely possible that while a server chain and SSL/TLS handshake seems OK when using one lib, it may break with the other.

 ## Transvalid certificates (transitive closure of root and intermediate certs)

 The `platform_certs/FF_transvalid.tar.bz2` attempts to simulate common browser